nickwu241/checkit/README.md

 # checkit

-> Sharable and Resuable Checklists
+> A real-time collaborative, sharable and reusable checklist for any platform

 [QHacks 2018 Devpost Submission](https://devpost.com/software/check-it-uaqs45)